burrizza/Ciphercat/README.md

 ## Platforms

-Currently this add-on only exist for Firefox but it should be easy to port it to Chrome and this could happen in near future.
-Plans to integrate the service in some Android app also exist.
+Currently this add-on only exist for Firefox only.